Staycation

 Relaxing in a home swimming pool is a typical staycation pursuit.

 In Hong Kong, the term may refer to a domestic tourism vacation at a hotel or accommodation elsewhere in the territory.

 A staycation (a portmanteau of "stay" and "vacation") is a recreational break spent at home or within a both-ways day's trip distance of it, requiring no overnight accommodation.
-In the UK and Hong Kong, the term has increasingly come to encompass domestic tourism, or taking a holiday in one's resident country or territory as opposed to traveling abroad.
+In the UK, Ireland and Hong Kong, the term has increasingly come to encompass domestic tourism, or taking a holiday in one's resident country or territory as opposed to traveling abroad.
 In Hong Kong, the term has also come to mean a vacation spent staying in a nearby hotel or accommodation.

 Common activities of a staycation include the use of a home pool, visits to local parks and museums, and attendance at local festivals and amusement parks.
 Some staycationers also like to follow a set of rules, such as setting a start and end date, planning ahead, and avoiding routine, with the goal of creating the feel of a traditional vacation.

 Staycations achieved popularity in the U.S. during the Great Recession of the late 2000s.
 In 2020, they became common because of the COVID-19 pandemic.